Jonah: The Rebellious Evangelist

 You can count upon God to bring you back to the same spiritual place where you decided to rebel in the first place (verse 1).
 God will faithfully bring you back to His service when you turn your heart to Him.
-Remember that Jonah had prayed that he would keep his vows to God which he made from the belly of the fish (2:9).
-Now God has graciously extended His call again, and Jonah has to make a decision: to go to Nineveh or not.
+Remember that Jonah had prayed that he would keep his vows to God which he made from the belly of the fish (Jonah 2:9).
+Now God had graciously extended His call again, and Jonah had to make a decision: to go to Nineveh or not.

 God will use you for His glory after you end your rebellion (verse 4).
 Jonah had been called to preach to Nineveh.
 He walked into their great city preaching a message of impending doom.
 This part of his message now explains why he was running from the presence of God.
-Apparently, Jonah knew that God was about to overthrow Nineveh, and if he just delayed his message, then the forty days would expire and Nineveh would be destroyed.
+Apparently, Jonah knew that God was about to overthrow Nineveh, and if he just delayed his message, then perhaps Nineveh would be destroyed.
 Jonah thought time was on his side.

 God touches the hearts of some kings with His love and leads them to repentance (verse 6).
-You never know where God will lead you to proclaim His good news of salvation (verse 6).
+You never know where God will lead you to proclaim His good news of salvation.
 God let the king hear the message and he took off his royal robes and exchanged them for scratchy sackcloth.
 He even sat on ashes, another symbol of repentance and sorrow for sin.

 God can use government leaders to turn nations back to Himself (verse 7).
 This king not only changed his own behavior, but he also issued a proclamation to everyone, including animals, in his kingdom to fast without food or water.
 The king intended his entire kingdom to repent of their sin before God.

 God can use government leaders to move people to seek God’s mercy and grace (verse 9).
 The king commanded the people to pray even though he had not been promised that God would relent from His plan to overthrow Nineveh.
-In Christ, we have much better promises that God will never condemn us (Romans 8:1, page 1768), never leave us or forsake us (Hebrews 13:5, page 1886), and that God works all things for the good of believers called to His purpose (Romans 8:28, page 1769).
+In Christ, we have much better promises that God will never condemn us (Romans 8:1), never leave us or forsake us (Hebrews 13:5), and that God works all things for the good of believers called to His purpose (Romans 8:28).
 Even without knowing the final will of God, this king prayed along with his people.
 He did know, however, that God was very angry with them, and they were in danger of perishing for their deeds.
-Compare John 3:16, page 1658, to the king’s prayer.
+Compare John 3:16, to the king’s prayer.

 God listens to prayer and responds in love to every sinner that calls upon Him for deliverance (verse 10).
 When this whole nation prayed for deliverance, God chose to withhold the calamity.
 Repentance with faith had brought salvation.
 God does not always save every nation from destruction for its evil ways, but in this case God has a special plan for Nineveh.
-He wanted to show the world, and particularly Israel, how he loves everyone on earth and desires their salvation by faith.
-He is not willing that anyone should ever perish (2 Peter 3:9, page 1903).
+He wanted to show the world, and particularly Israel, how He loves everyone on earth and desires their salvation by faith.
+He is not willing that anyone should ever perish (2 Peter 3:9).
 God promises you, and every single person, that He will forgive every sinner that seeks forgiveness by faith in Christ.
-He has not made the same promise to every nation on earth, but does it extend it to every individual.
+He has not made the same promise to every nation on earth, but does extend it to every individual.
 Do not misunderstand: He still wants nations to serve Him, and live in faith before Him.
-Only the nation of Israel has He sovereignly promised to bring to national repentance in the future, when Christ the Messiah comes to rule the earth (e.g., Jeremiah 31:27-40, pages 1238-1239).
+Only to the nation of Israel has He sovereignly promised to bring to national repentance in the future, when Christ the Messiah comes to rule the earth (e.g., Jeremiah 31:27-40).

 The Contempt of Jonah (4:1-11)